PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 #### AWS_SES_REGION

 This environment variable is used to configure the AWS region where your SES instance is located.

+### SMTP

+Listed below are the environment variables for configuring a generic SMTP email provider.
+These are used when `API_EMAIL_PROVIDER` is set to `smtp`.

+#### SMTP_HOST

+This environment variable is used to configure the SMTP server hostname (e.g., `smtp.gmail.com`, `smtp.mailgun.org`).

+#### SMTP_PORT

+This environment variable is used to configure the SMTP server port.
+Common values:
+- `587` - Standard TLS port (recommended)
+- `465` - SSL port (legacy)
+- `25` - Unsecured port (not recommended)

+#### SMTP_USER

+This environment variable is used to configure the username for SMTP authentication.
+Optional - only required if your SMTP server requires authentication.

+#### SMTP_PASSWORD

+This environment variable is used to configure the password for SMTP authentication.
+Optional - only required if your SMTP server requires authentication.

+#### SMTP_SECURE

+This environment variable is used to configure whether to use SSL/TLS for the SMTP connection.
+Set to `true` for port 465, `false` for port 587.

+#### SMTP_FROM_EMAIL

+This environment variable is used to configure the email address that will be used as the sender for emails sent from the talawa api.
+This email must be authorized by your SMTP provider.

+#### SMTP_FROM_NAME

+This environment variable is used to configure the display name that will appear as the sender for emails sent from the talawa api.
+Defaults to `Talawa`.

+#### SMTP_NAME

+This environment variable is used to configure the client hostname sent during the SMTP handshake (HELO/EHLO command).
+Defaults to the machine hostname.

+#### SMTP_LOCAL_ADDRESS

+This environment variable is used to configure the local IP address to bind to for outgoing SMTP connections.
+Optional - useful when your server has multiple network interfaces.

+### Mailpit (Development Email Testing)

+Listed below are the environment variables for configuring Mailpit, which is used for local email testing and development.
+These are automatically configured when using the devcontainer setup and should not need to be manually set unless customizing your development environment.

+#### MAILPIT_MAPPED_HOST_IP

+This environment variable is used to configure the host IP address that Mailpit's ports are mapped to in Docker Compose.
+Default is `127.0.0.1` (localhost).

+**Note:** This is used only by Docker Compose for port mapping and is automatically set in development environments.

+#### MAILPIT_WEB_MAPPED_PORT

+This environment variable is used to configure the host port that Mailpit's web UI is mapped to in Docker Compose.
+Default is `8025`.

+The Mailpit web interface can be accessed at `http://localhost:8025` when using the default configuration.

+**Note:** This is used only by Docker Compose for port mapping and is automatically set in development environments.

+#### MAILPIT_SMTP_MAPPED_PORT

+This environment variable is used to configure the host port that Mailpit's SMTP server is mapped to in Docker Compose.
+Default is `1025`.

+**Note:** This is used only by Docker Compose for port mapping and is automatically set in development environments.
+The talawa api connects to Mailpit internally via Docker networking.

 ### CACHE_ENTITY_TTLS